 - ensuring that full information regarding the client's assets and immediate family is obtained and retained;

-- that reasons for excluding any family member who might be expected to benefit are recorded and the implications explained to the client
+- recording processes to make sure there are records of any reasons for excluding family members who might otherwise be expected to benefit, and that the implications of this are explained to the client;

-- that wills are drafted in a timely manner, having regard to the particular circumstances (eg if the client is in hospital)
+- making sure wills are drafted in a timely manner, having regard to any particular circumstances (eg if the client is in hospital);

-- that clients who do not return the will within a reasonable time are chased
+- situations where clients do not return the signed version of their will within a reasonable time.

-Gifts to you or someone in your firm
+Gifts to you or someone in your business

-You are likely to be at risk under O(1.1) (you treat your clients fairly) if you draft a will for a client where the client wishes to make a gift of significant value to you, a member of your family or a member of your firm or their family, unless you are satisfied that the client has first taken independent advice with regard to the gift see IB(1.9).
+If you draft a will where the client wishes to make a gift of significant value to you or a member of your family, or an employee of your business or their family, you should satisfy yourself that the client has first taken independent legal advice with regard to making the gift.

-The risk arises not only where the gift is of significant value in relation to the size of the client's estate, but also where the gift is of significant value in itself, This is a potential own interest conflict and to achieve both O(1.1) and O(3.4), (that you do not act if there is an own interest conflict or a significant risk of an own interest conflict), you will usually need to cease acting if the client will not agree to take independent advice.
+This includes situations where the intended gift is of significant value in relation to the size of the client's overall estate, but also where the gift is of significant value in itself.
+Paragraph 6.1 of each of the Codes requires you not to act if there is an own interest conflict or a significant risk of an own interest conflict.
+In a situation like this, you will usually need to cease acting if the client does not agree to taking independent legal advice.

 Storage of wills

-The Probate Service offers a low cost (currently £20 flat fee) service for storage of wills.
-It may be in a client's best interests to use this service rather than pay your firm or a bank for storage.
-Even if your firm does not charge for storage of wills, it may be more convenient for some executors if a will is stored by a central official service.
+The Probate Service offers a low cost wills storage service.
+It may be in a client's best interests to use this service rather than pay your business or a bank for storage services.
+Even if your business does not charge clients to store the original copy of their will, it may be more convenient for some executors if a will is stored by a central official service.

-Other clients may prefer to have their will stored locally by you or their bank, where it can be retrieved readily and speedily by their executors or if they wish to alter their will.
-You should advise your client of the options available, but whatever your client decides, the key point is to ensure your client understands the importance of the executor(s) knowing where to find the will following the client’s death.
-You should therefore advise your client to
+Some clients may prefer you or your business to store the original copy of their will, particularly where it can be retrieved easily and quickly by their executors or if they wish to make an alteration.
+You should advise your client about storage options that are available.
+The most important thing is to make sure your client understands the importance of their executor(s) knowing where to locate the original copy of the will following the client’s death.

-- ensure that the executors know of where to find the will;
+- make sure that all their executors know where to find the original version of the will;

-- keep a copy of the will at home with the relevant details;
+- keep a copy of the will at their home with the relevant details;

-- keep you informed of their new address if the client moves; and
+- keep you informed of any changes to their address or contact details, and

-Another source of guidance is the Code for Will Preparation, published by the Society of Trust and Estates Practitioners.
+There is also a Code for Will Preparation, published by the Society of Trust and Estates Practitioners.